pcwalton/cxx-async/README.md

 use `cxx-async`, but you will need to ensure that both the Rust and C++ sides run separate I/O executors.

 `cxx-async` aims for compatibility with popular C++ coroutine support libraries.
 Right now, both the lightweight [`cppcoro`](https://github.com/lewissbaker/cppcoro) and the more comprehensive [Folly](https://github.com/facebook/folly/) are supported.
-Patches are welcome to support others.
+Pull requests are welcome to support others.

 ## Quick tutorial